gabrielschubert/control_humidity_server/README.md

 It is used a **DHT22** sensor for humidity and temperature measure.
 VCC+ goes on pin 1, GND on pin 6 and Signal on pin 3.

 To control the On/Off of the humidifier, we are using the library [uhubctl](https://github.com/mvp/uhubctl).
-By default, the program is controlling the **ttyUSB2** to connect it, so, connect the humidier there.
+By default, the program is controlling the **ttyUSB2**, connect the humidier there.

 <br>